rodonile/path-tracing/README.md

 ## How to run the pipeline

 - Make sure all the requirements are satisfied
-- Navigate to the ./pipeline directory
+- Navigate to the pipeline directory

+        cd path_tracing/pipeline

-- Run the bash script ./setup-network.sh
+- Run the setup script

+        ./setup-network.sh

 The script takes care of bootstrapping the virtual network, starting some python processing programs and launches Path Tracing probes sessions to generate traffic into the network.
 If successful, the script will launch a tmux session like the following: